-Mal studied at undergraduate level at Edinburgh College of Art from 1993 to 1997, gaining a first class degree in fashion womenswear.
-Following this he studied at MA level at The Royal College of Art.
-After graduation, Mal worked in Italy as designer for United Colours of Benetton, and then as a freelance designer.
-Returning to Edinburgh, he established the design label, MalandLeigh, in partnership with knitwear designer Leigh Bagley, specialising in fashion and interiors.
+Mal is an alumni of Edinburgh College of Art and The Royal College of Art, in London, where he won the BT Award for Outstanding Studies.
+After graduation, Mal worked in Italy as a designer for United Colours of Benetton, and then as a freelance designer.
+Returning to Edinburgh, he established the design label, MalandLeigh, a partnership specialising in fashion and interiors.

-In addition to his role as Programme Director for Fashion at Edinburgh College of Art, Mal is currently an External Examiner at the London College of Fashion, and the National College of Art and Design in Dublin.
+In addition to his role as Programme Director for Fashion at Edinburgh College of Art, Mal is a committee member for the British Fashion Council Colleges Council, and from 2014-2019, he was a Trustee of Graduate Fashion Week.

-In 2008, Mal became a full-time employee of the Edinburgh College of Art, both lecturing students and developing the Programme of Fashion.
-Since his appointment, the Programme of Fashion has diversified its content to include knitwear, womenswear, menswear, surface design for clothing, computer fashion imaging, accessories and tailoring.
+In 2008, Mal became a full-time employee of Edinburgh College of Art, both lecturing students and developing the programme of Fashion.
+Since his appointment, the programme of Fashion has diversified its content to include knitwear, womenswear, menswear, surface design for clothing, computer fashion imaging, accessories and tailoring.

 Mal has been strategic in developing diversity and sustainability as core to fashion courses on the programme.
 He is also the Course Organiser and main lecturer for 4th year students, leading them through the design and production of their graduate collections.

 Mal has also been awarded the University of Edinburgh’s Best Feedback Award for the EUSA Teaching Awards in recognition of his approach to encouraging critical and positive feedback in constructive and motivating ways.